yifster/yifster/README.md

 - Developed strategic designs aligned with City of Sydney objectives

 ### Model Based System Engineering (MBSE) Pilot
-- Contributed to Australia's first MBSE implementation for transport infrastructure
+- Contributed to MBSE implementation for transport infrastructure
 - Developed standardized processes for design safety requirements
 - Collaborated with international specialists on proof of concept